DBRepo-Project/dbrepo/.docs/deployment-helm.md

 ## Configuration before the installation

-Define an admin user that the services can use to communicate with the [authentication service](../system-services-authentication).
+Define an admin user that the services can use to communicate with the [Authentication Service](../system-services-authentication).
 You will need to manually create this user later after the installation.

 ## Configuration after the installation